 1. Reassess Your Existing Marketing Strategy

 One of the first things we breakdown with potential B2B clients is their existing marketing efforts.
-We identify how a business allocates its marketing budget.
+We identify how their business can allocate its marketing budget to yield better results.
 Then we advise how they can maximize ad reach while stretching their dollar further.
 The old "cost of doing business" mentality is ineffective.
 No more pouring budgets into media buys and e-mail blasts.
-On average, focusing your strategy on content marketing can reduce your cost per lead by 62%.1
+On average, focusing your strategy on content marketing can reduce your cost per lead by 62%.

 Although all your channels work in accordance, allocating your digital marketing budget to prioritize the following channels typically delivers the best results:

 For starters, put a little TLC into your content marketing.
 Try starting with keyword research and competitor research.
 These insights help strengthen the direction of your content marketing strategy so you can better appeal to Google and the hearts and minds of your prospects.

 2. Anticipate Where Your Customers are in their Buying Cycle